GingerKiwi/alice-game/README.md

 # **About**
 It's a html/css/vanilla javascript text-based game with an Alice in Wonderland theme.

 This is a repo geared towards new web devs who are learning open source and want to work and socialize with other devs.
 That includes the maintainer(s)!
+Most issues and PRs are small.
 To keep things managable, I'm limiting the contributors to 10 for now.
 Quality over quantity.

 **If You'd Like to Contribute Please Follow These Three Steps:**
 1. Please introduce yourself in the [discussions tab](https://github.com/GingerKiwi/alice-game/discussions/4)